Menna-Ahmed7/Aigile/README.md

 A research paper based on this work has been submitted for publication:

-**"An Incremental Learning Approach for Realistic Story Point Prediction in Agile Frameworks"**
+**"An Incremental Learning Approach for Realistic Story Point Prediction in Agile Frameworks"** 📄 Read the full research paper here: [An Incremental Learning Approach for Realistic Story Point Prediction in Agile Frameworks.pdf](./An Incremental Learning Approach for Realistic Story Point Prediction in Agile Frameworks.pdf)

 This paper details the model's architecture, experimental setup, and results, demonstrating its superior performance and efficiency compared to traditional static models.